 - Low risk, below 50 cases per 100,000 (was 25) - i.
 Provide in-person learning for all students - Moderate risk, between 50 and 350 cases per 100,000 (was 25 and 75) - i.
 Phase in in-person learning - 1.
 Prioritize elementary (pre-K through grade 5) if not already receiving in-person learning and middle school - 2.
 If schools can demonstrate the ability to limit transmission in the school environment, add more high school students when case rates are below approximately 200 cases per 100,000 in 14 days - High risk, above 350 cases per 100,000 (was above 75) - i.
-Phase in in-person learning in groups of 15 or fewer students for pre-K through grade 5 and those with highest needs

-2. If schools can demonstrate the ability to limit transmission in the school environment, add grades 4 through 5
+Phase in in-person learning in groups of 15 or fewer students for pre-K through grade 5 and those with highest needs - Prioritize Pre-K through grade 3, and students in any grade with disabilities, students living homeless, or those farthest from educational justice - 2.
+If schools can demonstrate the ability to limit transmission in the school environment, add grades 4 through 5